Highly Important Eagle-Carved, Gilt and Vert-Antique Decorated Brass-Inlaid Rosewood Games Table, Attributed to Duncan Phyfe (1770-1854)

 Designers throughout the Western world were enthralled by the antique and used the same Roman and Greek objects and symbols to inspire their work.
 For example, it is likely that these publications inspired French design publisher Pierre de La Mésangère who issued a closely related design for a console in plate 144 in 1804 in his Collection des Meubles et Objets de Goût published serially from 1802 to 1830.
 A closely related German console table designed by Gottfried Shadow made about 1802 in the collection of the Potsdam Stadtschloß is evidence of the universal power and appeal of the Vatican console design.

-Most of the tables in this American group attributed to Phyfe use the griffin design directly inspired by the Vatican console(s) and Tatham’s drawing of it, however the present example differs from the group by using a pair of eagles, obviating the need for the repellant haunches of the griffin model.
+Most of the tables in this American group attributed to Phyfe use the griffin design directly inspired by the Vatican console(s) and Tatham’s drawing of it.
+However, the present example differs from the group by using a pair of eagles, obviating the need for the repellent haunches of the griffin model.
 The felicitous substitution of eagles instead of griffins also makes sense of the awkward missing front paws of the American griffin model and lends a lightness and verticality to the design that dramatically improves the composition.
 The eagle figures require no front legs and terminate in delicate gilded scrolls, a successful innovation of the cabinetmaker.
 This refinement, in combination with the gilded compo rosettes around the plinth base, used on only three other tables in the group, make this table unique and the most successful realization of the group based on this ancient design.
-A highly important example of the cabinetmaker’s art in New York in the classical period, successfully incorporating every high-style design craft, in our opinion, it is a masterpiece of American furniture and Phyfe’s greatest table.
+This eagle-carved games table is a highly important example of the cabinetmaker’s art in New York in the classical period, successfully incorporating every high-style design craft.
+In our opinion, it is a masterpiece of American furniture and Phyfe’s greatest games table.

 Their son, Captain Henry Allen Cheever, (1816-1873), born in Manchester, Massachusetts, married Frances Roxanna Goodrich (1819-1885), of Westminster, Vermont.
 He was a master mariner, and in 1851 they moved to San Francisco where they resided at 26 Essex Street in the “Octagon House” that was destroyed in the 1906 earthquake and fire.
 In 1873 in San Francisco, their daughter Frances (Fanny) Allen Cheever (b.1850), married Horatio Nelson Wright (1840-1925), son of John Tennant Wright (1801-1868), a sea captain and steam ship company owner from Throggs Neck, New York.
 Their son, Allen Cheever Wright (1875-1913), married Marie Ann Kaiser (1873-1961), and they lived in San Francisco and Berkley.
 Their daughter, Frances Wright Runnels (c.1900-1965) of Portland, Oregon inherited the table.
 While it is not known where the table entered the family, present family information indicates that it has been passed down, in this line, from generation to generation.